 When you have found the right property, you will most likely need to complete an application.

+Each landlord or property manager will have their own process for applications.
 Speak with the landlord or property manager to find out exactly what is required and what documentation you need to provide – identification, proof of income, references etc.

 Only sign documents when you are ready

 A Tenancy Agreement outlines the terms and conditions agreed to by both the tenant and landlord.
-Read the tenancy agreement carefully (including the standard terms and any conditions)
+Read the tenancy agreement carefully (including the standard terms and any conditions) and make sure you understand it before you sign it.

 Only sign a tenancy agreement when you are sure you want the property.